Bernard-LTW/Project1/README.md

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).
-2. The electronic ledger display the basic description of the cyrptocurrency selected.
+2. The electronic ledger display the basic description of the cryptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. The electronic ledger is password-protected.
 5. The electronic ledger shows past records of the cryptocurrency selected up to one month.